+Where is your methodology for phytochemical screening, including their refernces?

 TheFollowing tests were done to find the presence of the active chemical constituents such as alkaloids, flavonoids, glycosides, phenols, saponins, tannins, terpenoids and triterpenes.

 Table-3:Test of different metabolites: